JuanLezamaOfficial/JuanLezamaOfficial.github.io/index.md

-## Jekyll

-[Jekyll](https://jekyllrb.com) is a simple, blog-aware, static site generator.

-## Cayman
+## Markdown

-[Cayman](https://github.com/jasonlong/cayman-theme) is a clean, responsive theme for GitHub Pages.
-This theme is available as an option if you use the Automatic Page Generator or you can copy the template and styles to use on your own.
+Markdown is a way to write content for the web.
+Welcome to the Markdown Here [wiki!.](https://github.com/adam-p/markdown-here/wiki)